ni/measurement-plugin-python/README.md

 For detailed info on managing projects with a virtual environment [refer to the official documentation](https://docs.python.org/3/tutorial/venv.html).

-### Create and Manage Python Measurement Package by directly installing `ni-measurement-service` as a system-level package
+### Create and Manage Python Measurement Package by directly installing `ni-measurementlink-service` as a system-level package

-Measurement developers can also install `ni-measurement-service` as a system package if necessary.
+Measurement developers can also install `ni-measurementlink-service` as a system package if necessary.

-1. Install the `ni-measurement-service` package from the command prompt
+1. Install the `ni-measurementlink-service` package from the command prompt

     ``` cmd
-    pip install ni-measurement-service
+    pip install ni-measurementlink-service
     ```

 2. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)